txm676/islandbirds/README.md

 Code and data for the paper:

-Matthews et al (2022) Threatened and extinct island endemic birds: distribution, threats and functional diversity.
+Matthews et al (2022) Threatened and extinct island endemic birds of the world: distribution, threats and functional diversity.
 Journal of Biogeography, in press

 Code:
 Two files - main script and source code.
 The source code needs to be loaded in first (top line of the main script)